Recently I realized that my house contains more cars and trucks than an interstate during rush hour!

 It all started with one USPS mail truck, then a UPS, and now a fleet of delivery-type trucks, all working side by side with bunches of construction trucks, service vehicles, and “Mama’s blue car.”

-While I love following his lead for more in-depth learning, I realized that we are not as well-rounded with visual arts.
-We love reading books, being outside, taking care of the animals, and talking, talking, talking.
-We spend lots of time singing, dancing, moving, making music, and having a ton of fun together in ZumbiniĀ®.
-But he is not as interested in visual arts.
+While I love following his lead for more in-depth learning, I realized we could be more well-rounded with visual arts.
+We love reading books, being outside, caring for the animals, and talking, talking, talking.
+We spend lots of time singing, dancing, moving, making music, and having a ton of fun together in Zumbini®, but he is not as interested in visual arts.

 So, I bring the visual arts to his current love- trucks!